franleplant/reform/README.md

 that's versioned in the same sequence at this main repo, so working Examples for version `4.2.4` will be tagged by version `4.2.4` in reform-examples

+> **Important** I have been working with version 5, and it's a big departure from the current version.
+More details comming soon!

 ## Index

 - [Quick Start](#quick-start)